a-atef/Disaster-ETL-Pipeline-for-Twitter-Messages/README.md

 3. Run the following command to generate a Heroku app on your local machine:
     -````heroku local web -f Procfile.windows````

+4. The Heroku app can be accessed through this link: https://radiant-wave-94401.herokuapp.com/

 Note: For more information on deploying a flask app or a Heroku app for the first time, refer to these links:
 - http://www.gtlambert.com/blog/deploy-flask-app-to-heroku